israelpina004/final_project_empirekillers/PRESENTATION.md

 ![code1](https://user-images.githubusercontent.com/90664097/170411404-a225c8e1-c0c3-4ffb-a347-0ff28b418648.png)

 We then take a plaintext message, prompted from the user, and append bits to it.
-The complicated compression step is then performed on the message.
+The compression step is then performed on the message.

+In SHA-256:
+* The message is broken into 512-bit chunks.
+* The default hash values are 32 bits.
+* There are 64 rounds.
+* The array of round constants contains 64 32-bit words.
+* The round constants are based on the first 64 primes.
+* The message is padded such that it is 64 bits less than a multiple of 512.
+* The shift and rotate amounts are different.

+SHA-224 and SHA-384 are very similar to SHA-256.
+However, with SHA-224, the initial hash values are different and the message digest omits the eighth hash value.
+With SHA-384, the initial hash values are also different and the message digest omits the seventh and eighth hash values.

-# How Secure is SHA-512?
+# How Secure is SHA?

 The more bits a message digest has, the more difficult it is to break.
 Thus, SHA-512 is more secure than other hashing algorithms that output message digests that are comprised of fewer bits.
 SHA-2 was first published in 2001 and is still in use to this day.
 However, as computer processing becomes more advanced, SHA-2 hashing algorithms become more vulnerable to attacks, similar to what happened with previous SHA incarnations.
 Indeed, since 2016, digital certificate authorities have not been allowed to issue SHA-1-signed certificates.
 Nonetheless, SHA-2 is still considered to be the most secure hashing algorithm, even as SHA-3 was released in 2015.
 SHA-3 has not been made the industry standard because during its release, companies were the middle of migrating from SHA-1 to SHA-2 and SHA-3 is slower on the software side.
 However, as computers become more powerful, we will likely see a transition from SHA-2 into SHA-3.